WilliamTichenor/BrailleVector/README.md

 # BrailleVector
-Simple Python tool for converting text to grade 2 US braille, and then into a vector graphics file
+Simple Python tool for converting text to grade 2 US braille, and then into a vector graphics format.

 ## Setup